Generix & Open Sky Group Advance Their Joint Mission to Accelerate Supply Chain Digitization in North America View the press release

 Even more so than internal data, external information has become for companies a strategic element in their search for enhanced performance.
 The goal is to collect as much information as possible about the external events that can disrupt company operations.
 This information is analyzed and then used for predictive analytics.

+In terms of customer satisfaction, the challenge lies in collecting data from partners in order to analyze it in real time.
+The entire logistics chain must engage in information sharing if the benefits are to reach all levels.
 Let’s not overlook the reason why we analyze data collected from the ecosystem is so we can use it to identify operational risks that may have a negative impact on customer experience.
 Therefore, collaborating with the customer and the carrier on the same platform is essential if we want to be able to make the right decision and limit customer dissatisfaction in the event of disruptions.